ankaAR/bestiario5e/_creatures/slithering-tracker.md

 ***Spider Climb.*** The slithering tracker can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-***Watery Stealth.*** Mientras está bajo el agua,the slithering tracker has advantage on Dexterity (Stealth) checks made to hide, and it can take the Hide action as a bonus action.
+***Watery Stealth.*** Mientras está bajo el agua,the slithering tracker has advantage en tiradas de Destreza (Sigilo) made to hide, and it can take the Hide action as a bonus action.

 ### Acciones